freestyle-sh/cloudstate/CONTRIBUTING.md

 ## Getting Started

 The place we most want help is testing the runtime. `runtime/tests` contains our current test suite.
 If you find any edge cases, or anything we're not testing that we should be, please follow the [writing tests](runtime/TESTING.md) to add a test.

+## Feature Requests

+If you have a feature request, please open an issue on the repository.
+We'd love to hear your ideas!